Why should I Re-Level?

 When we re-level your home, we kind of reverse-engineer the settling process.
 First, we access the crawlspace of your home and set the water-level to the height of the bottom of the I-beam at the closest pier setting.
 Then we measure all the other pier settings in comparison to that height either higher or lower.
 Next we decide what the average mean height is of the majority of the pier settings and then we raise or lower the I-beam at each pier setting to match that average level.
 When that process is complete your home is completely level.

 There are times when we cannot completely re-level a home due to appurtenant structures that were attached to the home while it was in an un-level condition, such as attached garages or other additions.
 Because we do not want to cause roof leaks at the appurtenant structures where the roofing ties in, we will elect with the consent of the home owner to arrive at a happy medium.
 In other-words, a gradual and hopefully undetectable slope to or from the attached structure that we don’t want to disturb.
 The important thing to achieve in these situations is equal weight distribution among the existing pier settings so that no supporting structure is over-stressed and each pier is supporting its fair share of the weight of your home.

 Some things to keep in mind...

 We are often asked if we have a warranty and the short answer is: No we do not.
-We guarantee that the house is level when we drive away but the reason we can not warranty our work is because we have no control over the soil your home is sitting on.
-Many of the homes we re-level are sitting on former swamp land, there are water incursion issues with many houses, burrowing animals, tree roots, railroad tracks nearby, etc. etc. These are all things that contributed to the house being out of level to begin with and re-leveling only starts the settling process back to zero.
-That is why re-leveling is a normal owner maintenance item for the life of your home.
+We guarantee that the house is as level as we can make it when we drive away.
+The reason we can not warranty that the home will stay level for any amount of time is because we have no control over the soil your home is sitting on.
+Many of the homes we re-level are sitting on former swamp land or old landfills, there are water incursion issues with many houses, burrowing animals, tree roots, railroad tracks nearby, etc. etc. These are all things that contributed to the house being out of level to begin with and re-leveling only starts the settling process back to zero.
+That is why occasional re-leveling is considered a normal owner maintenance item for the life of your home.